yosefrow/bizzabo/python/README.md

 # Python Implementation
 ## AWS API - Requirement

-The script was create dusing Python and performs the following activities:
+The script was created using Python and performs the following activities:

 - List AWS services being used region wise (python/list-services.py)
 - List each service in detail, like EC2, RDS etc. (python/describe-services.py)